To run the Wolfram Engine on your Windows machine, you need to get a free license, install the program, then activate the product.

 - Click the Get License button.
 The license for the Wolfram Engine is created and associated with your Wolfram ID.

-- In your file browser, navigate to the folder to which you downloaded the Download Manager.
+- In your file browser, navigate to the folder to which you downloaded the zip file.
+Extract the downloaded zip file into a directory.

-- Select Launch.
-The Wolfram Engine Setup program starts and guides you through the installation.
+- The Wolfram Engine Setup program starts and guides you through the installation.

 - Click Next.
 The Destination Location screen appears.